Palash90/site-assets/target/blogs/setting-up-a-site/part-1.md

 ## Motivation
 I have my domain acquired almost a decade now.
 This is the third time, I am deploying a website on my domain.
 The last time what I deployed on my domain, was just my Resume.
 Over the years, I have used some subdomains to showcase some of my past projects.
 However, they were scattered over places.

-This was bugging me for quite a long time.
-As I was not utilizing the space to its full potential.
+This was bugging me for quite a long time, as I was not utilizing the space to its full potential.
 So, I thought of changing the status quo.

 ## The requirements
 This is the very first step on starting a new project.
 You have to understand what you want to build.
 So, I jotted down the things I expect my website to have.
 To do this, I hopped around various personal sites and tried to find how others have come up with their websites.